Episodes

 Mental Illness Advocate Johnny Crowder

-On the show today —> Johnny Crowder is the Founder of Cope Notes, host of the Cope Notes Podcast , and a rising star in the mental health and mental illness advocacy space.
+On the show today —> Johnny Crowder is the Founder of Cope Notes, host of the Cope Notes Podcast, and a rising star in the mental health and mental illness advocacy space.
 This guy is a highly vocal suicide/abuse survivor with a riveting TED Talk you absolutely must watch.
 Johnny is paying it forward with CopeNote — a groundbreaking new text-based mental health platform that provides peer-to-peer support with daily support notes to users in nearly 100 countries worldwide.
-This platform is the c...
+This platform is the co...

 142